ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ~~~

 The format can be more flexible.
 For all places where `COMMUNITY@HOST` can be
-used the real format of this can be
+used, the real format can be

 ```
 COMMUNITY@HOST[:[port][:[timeout][:[retries][:[backoff][:[version]]]]][|name]
 ```

-Also __port__ can be more flexible.
+Also __port__ may be more flexible.
 See [mrtg-reference] for examples and
-explanation.
+explanations.

-What has to be understood is that the value of __Target__ is interpolated in a
+What needs to be understood is that the value of __Target__ is interpolated in
-very [MRTG] specific way and some expressions are extrapolated.
+a very [MRTG] specific way and some expressions are extrapolated.
 So addition,
-subtraction, division, multiplication, brackets and piping to custom commands
+subtraction, division, multiplication, parentheses and piping to custom
-works.
-It is a complete language by itself.
+commands works.
+It is a complete language in itself.

-When you find a valid OID, for example `.1.3.6.1.4.1.2021.4.6` for the total
+If you find a valid OID, for example `.1.3.6.1.4.1.2021.4.6` for the total
-amount of free main memory, you sometimes have to add a `0` to make [MRTG] and
+amount of free main memory, you may need to add a `0` to make [MRTG] and [SNMP]
-[SNMP] happy: `.1.3.6.1.4.1.2021.4.6.0`.
+happy: `.1.3.6.1.4.1.2021.4.6.0`.

 A target for the value would look like this: